papicella/snyk-iac-workshop/README.md

 ## Step 7 View Snyk IaC Rules

-Snyk IaC has a comprehensive set of security rules across AWS, Azure, GCP & Kubernetes with support for Terraform, Kubernetes, and Helm configuration formats.
+Snyk IaC has a comprehensive set of security rules across AWS, Azure, GCP & Kubernetes with support for Terraform, CloudFormation, Kubernetes, and Helm configuration formats.
 The details of these issues, their impact, and how to fix them are all built-in to Snyk IaC, so developers get feedback directly in their own tools.
 For reference, we have also documented the security rules that we support for each provider below, along with relevant benchmarks and authoritative third-party references

 Navigate to [Snyk Infrastructure as Code](https://snyk.io/security-rules)